GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 ## References (Optional)
 <!--
 1. If any, include references to explore and learn more about the method.
-2. Format your references list using APA style.
+2. References citation should be formatted using APA 7th style.
 -->

 ## Contact Details